 As Galveston College students registered for 2009 fall semester classes, the College announced the expansion of the Cheney Student Center by developing the Abe and Annie Seibel Wing.
 The Seibel Foundation made a generous donation to enable the new construction expansion at no cost to the local taxpayer.

-As Galveston College enters its 46th year of service to the community (in the fall 2012), enrollment is expected to continue to increase.
+As Galveston College enters its 48th year of service to the community (in fall 2014), enrollment is expected to continue to increase.
 In addition, facility expansion, Foundation Universal Access and scholarships have positioned Galveston College to continue to serve students and its community.